faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/unpaid_clergy.md

 *As noted [by reddit user curious_mormon](https://www.reddit.com/r/exmormon/comments/5n7buv/several_quotes_to_show_the_depth_of_the_recent/), many of these statements are particularly problematic since the person making them was receiving a stipend at the time they made the statement.*

-> In the Church of Jesus Christ of Latter-day Saints there is no paid ministry, no professional clergy , as is common in other churches.
+> In the Church of Jesus Christ of Latter-day Saints there is no paid ministry, no professional clergy, as is common in other churches.

 ---Boyd K. Packer, March 23, 1965, BYU Speeches of the Year, reprinted in September 1979 Ensign. ["Follow the Brethren"](https://www.lds.org/liahona/1979/09/follow-the-brethren?lang=eng)